anchorlytics/security/slides/slides.md

 ## Luke 12:22-34

 >>>
++ powerlessness, dependency:
   + 22-23 intro: life/body more than food/clothing
   + 24: birds fed
   + 25-26: hour to life
++ worry, pursuit
   + 27-28: lilies clothed
   + 29-30: seek / suspense for food/clothing
++ treasure
   + 31-32: the kingdom
   + 33-34: treasure in heaven
 + not **laziness**: not work => not eat
-+ even the grass: 700-yr pots common in China, your "antiques" are our junk
++ even the grass: 700-yr pots common in China, your "antiques" are our trash

 ---
 <!-- .slide: data-background="white" -->